-We often hear about viral marketing from those videos with a million+ views or from those pictures/memes which everyone seems to be sharing.
-These 'entities' are something special and provoke an irresistible need within users to share them with all their friends.
+We often hear about viral marketing from videos with millions of views or from pictures or memes which everyone seems to be sharing.
+These 'entities' are something special and provoke an irresistible urge to be shared with their friends.

-But, are these contents just random or are they part of a well-executed viral advertising campaign?
+But, is this content just random or is it part of a well-executed viral advertising campaign?
 Actually, both.
-Some viral contents have been created with a non-advertising or marketing purpose; they’re “just for fun” and exist solely to raise awareness and/or to inform others about something.
-However, there are others out there who have purposefully implemented a well-contrived viral strategy, complete with heavy preparation and well-created content (and a pinch of luck as well).
+Some viral content has been created with a non-advertising or marketing purpose.
+It's “just for fun” and exist solely to raise awareness and/or inform others about something.
+However, there are those who have purposefully implemented a well-contrived viral strategy, complete with heavy preparation and well-created content (and a pinch of luck as well).

-The magic of this technique is that viral contents are shared simply because people like the content itself.
-Likewise, the consumers themselves end up being the ones who carry out the campaign through likes, views and/or shares.
+The magic of this technique is that viral content is shared simply because people like the content.
+The consumers end up being the ones who carry out the campaign through likes, views and/or shares.

 In this case, after a campaign is launched, the advertiser is left with little to do besides wait and see how things go!

 All of this sounds great, right?
 Well, like all things, there’s a bit of a problem.
 A big problem, actually.
 Getting an advertising strategy to go viral is incredibly difficult to achieve.
-Less than 1% are able to achieve “viral” status, not to mention the and the “luck factor” has a lot to do with it.
+Less than 1% are able to achieve “viral” status, not to mention the “luck factor” has a lot to do with it too.

-Here at Cyberclick, we are lovers of metrics and data analysis; however, with viral marketing, we’ve had to succumb to the truth that no one knows what makes something go viral because most of it comes down to luck.
+Here at Cyberclick, we love metrics and data analysis.
+However, with viral marketing, we’ve had to accept the truth that no one knows what makes something go viral because most of it comes down to luck.

 The primary question many people ask us regarding viral marketing is: why are my advertisements not going viral but my competitors' are?
-Having dedicated themselves to analyzing that which is extremely successful on social medias, BuzzSumo thinks they have the answer to this question.
-They reviewed 100 million articles and drew some very interesting conclusions regarding why some contents go viral and why others don’t.
+Having dedicated themselves to analyzing what is extremely successful on social media, BuzzSumo thinks they have the answer to this question.
+They reviewed 100 million articles and drew some very interesting conclusions regarding why some content goes viral and other content doesn't.
 Let’s take a look, shall we?

 - 1. Longer posts are shared more.
 Um…what?
-Was it not understood that in the ‘mobile era’ and with the saturation of content out there that it’s better to be short and concise?
-Ehhhh.
+Is't it said that in the ‘mobile era’ with the saturation of content out there it’s better to be short and concise?
 Wrong.
 Even though we are progressively reading less and our attention spans last no longer than 15 seconds at a time, longer and more extensive posts are actually more successful.
-Articles between 3,000 and 10,000 words are shared on social medias more than those that have less words.
+Articles between 3,000 and 10,000 words are shared on social medias more than those that have fewer words.
 Why mention this?
 Because there will be 16 times more posts with less than 1,000 words than posts with over 2,000.
-Another reason could be because more detailed posts provide more value and can better cater to answering a reader's questions (an important factor which, indeed, will help make something go viral).
+Another reason could be because more detailed posts provide more value and can better answer a reader's questions (an important factor which will help make something go viral).

-- 2. Make sure to take advantage of the '1,000' words only a picture can provide.
+- 2. Make sure to take advantage of the 1,000 words only a picture can provide.
 Viral Marketing doesn’t exist without a picture or a video.
-Blog posts, on average, are shared about 65 out of every 100 times if they have an accompanying image.
-However, text only posts have an average of 28 out of every 100.
-Fascinating isn’t it?
-Make sure to dedicate 10 minutes to look through online photo banks to find that perfect image that could improve your chances of making a post go viral.
+On average, blog posts are shared about 65 out of every 100 times if they have an accompanying image.
+However, text only posts have an average of 28 shares out of every 100.
+Fascinating, no?
+Make sure to dedicate 10 minutes to looking through online photo banks and finding that perfect image that could improve your chances of making a post go viral.

-- 4. Put the heart of your company into your content.
-A neutral stance on a post means nothing and won’t be considered share-worthy by users.
-Make sure to incorporate feeling into the creation process.
-More positive emotions such as, surprise, laughter or joy are preferred and more negative emotions such as sadness and anger don’t exactly help much; no one wants to share anyone’s pessimism, much less that of a company.
+- 4. Put your heart into your content.
+A neutral stance in a post won't garner much attention and won’t be considered share-worthy by users.
+Make sure to incorporate opinion and emotion into the creation process.
+More positive emotions such as, surprise or joy are preferred and more negative emotions such as sadness and anger don’t exactly help much.
+No one wants to share anyone’s pessimism, much less a company's.

 - 5. Infographics and listicles are the best.
 Infographics (images that sum up a post’s main ideas) and listicles both have a much higher sharing rate than video posts.
-Furthermore, articles with leading titles such as “How… dolphins communicate underwater”, “What…lipstick is really made of”, and “Why Katy Perry chose to chop of all her hair” are great ways to engage readers.
-All in all, the information should be well constructed, coherent and organized by blocks.
+Furthermore, articles with leading titles such as “How dolphins communicate underwater”, “What lipstick is really made of”, and “Why Katy Perry chose to chop off all her hair” are great ways to engage readers.
+The information should be well written and organized by blocks.
 It should also contain catchy titles and accompanying eye-grabbing images.

 - 6. “10” is the most viral number.
-Science tells us that pi (3.14) is present throughout all of nature; however, the magic number for viral content is 10.
-If you’re looking to create a listicle, 10 should also be your go-to number.
+Science tells us that pi (3.14) is present throughout all of nature, however, the magic number for viral content is 10.
+If you’re looking to create a listicle, 10 should be your go-to number.
 Other numbers which also work well (in order) are 23, 16 and 24.
 Want to know why these numbers?
-Well, the truth is, we have no earthy idea.
+Well, the truth is, no one really knows.

 - 7. Author bios help.
 Aside from Facebook, it is always best to include a brief bio of the person or company who has created the content on social media platforms.
 In doing this, you increase your chances of shares by 21% on Twitter, 23% on LinkedIn and 42% on Google.

 - 8. Influencers rule.
 Get an influencer in your life and you’ll be set.
-If 5 influencers share your content, your content will be shared 3 times as much on social media.
+If 5 influencers share your content, it will be shared 3 times as much on social media.
 Even if only 1 influencer shares your content, you’ll still see a 30% boost in ‘virality’.

 - 9. Share your content multiple times on social networks.
 The viral lifespan of a post on social media is limited.
-If you know your content generates the desire to be shared, post it multiple times!
-In doing this, you will restart the chain of events and new people will get to see your content each time.
+If you know your content is generating lots of shares, post it multiple times!
+By doing this, you will restart the chain of events and new people will get to see your content each time.

 - 10. Tuesdays are the best days to post.
 It’s true.
-Data from the BuzzSumo study states this and, with respect to our Numerical Blog, Google Analytics agrees; Tuesday is the day of the week when we get the most blog traffic and when we have the biggest chance for content to be shared.
+Data from the BuzzSumo study states this and Google Analytics agrees.
+Tuesday is the day of the week when we get the most blog traffic and when we have the biggest chance for content to be shared.

 - Low cost.
-As we previously mentioned, you just have to think of the big idea and make it creatively interesting for people and the rest of the work will be done by the people!
+As we previously mentioned, you just have to think of a big idea, make it creative and interesting and the rest of the work will be done by the people!

 - Great potential reach.
-For something to go viral means it has to go very far, very quick.
-This can be accomplished thanks to viral marketing’s extraordinary capacity for dispersion.
+For something to go viral, it has to go very far, very quickly.
+This can be accomplished due to viral marketing’s extraordinary capacity to spread far and wide.

 - Non-invasive.
-These types of contents are non-invasive; quite the contrary!
-They’re actually quite welcome because the public tends to be very interested in the content.
+This type of content is non-invasive.
+In fact, it's actually quite welcome because the public tends to be very interested in the content.